 Send Product Information to PayPal

-In the previous steps, we are sending the amount to pay on PayPal.
+In the previous steps, we are sending only the amount on PayPal.
 You may also want to send product information.
 The user can see these product details on the payment page before making a payment.

-To send the product information, you need to pass the ‘items’ array to the purchase
+To send the product information, pass the ‘items’ array to the purchase method as follows.

 $response = $this->gateway->purchase(array(